nyyu-io/docs.nyyu.io/docs/api/deposit/create-crypto-payment-for-deposit-into-the-wallet.md

+---
+id: create-crypto-payment-for-deposit-into-the-wallet
+title: Create Crypto Payment for Deposit Into the Wallet
+sidebar_label: Create Crypto Payment for Deposit Into the Wallet
+sidebar_position: 1
+---

 The `createChargeForDeposit` mutation allows a user to create a cryptocurrency payment for a deposit into their wallet.
 It returns a deposit transaction with a deposit address.

 ### Mutation: `createChargeForDeposit`